Vodafone Broadband Review (Updated June 2026)

 Before you sign up, these are the bits I would keep in mind.

-Mid-Contract Price Rises: Vodafone’s broadband plans currently show a fixed annual increase of £3.50 on 1 April during the minimum term.
-Out-of-bundle charges and optional additional services rise by CPI plus 3.9%.
-That is cleaner than the old fully percentage-based setup for the monthly plan itself, but your bill can still climb during the contract.
+Mid-Contract Price Rises: Vodafone’s home broadband plans currently rise by £3.50 each year on 1 April during the minimum term.
+Out-of-bundle charges rise separately by CPI plus 3.9%.
+It is clearer than the old percentage-based broadband rise, but your bill can still climb during a 24-month deal.

 FAQs